keboola/connection-docs/management/support/index.md

 * TOC
 {:toc}

-There are multiple ways to obtain support from within your project.
+There are multiple ways to obtain support from within your project (if you cannot access your account at all, see [below](#locked-out-of-keboola)).
 First and foremost, there is a button at the bottom right of your project.
-Click it, select **Support**, and fill in the form to create a ticket, which will reach your maintainer.
+Click it, select **Support**, and fill in the form to create a ticket to reach your maintainer.

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/help-support-new-widget.png)